Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Introduction

-The outlined approach may be viewed as an attractive alternative to posing untenable convenient assumptions, such as perfect performance of the reference test or conditional independence of the reference and index tests in addition to exactly known reference test characteristics, at the expense of credibility.
-Therefore, I provide replication files that researchers may directly utilize to obtain estimates and confidence sets in their own work.\footnote{Available from: \href{https://github.com/obradovicfilip/bounding\_test\_performance}{https://github.com/obradovicfilip/bounding\_test\_performance}} Since the method requires no changes to the data-collection process of most current applied work, it can also be used to easily interpret existing published studies, as demonstrated by the application section of the paper.
+Provided replication files allow researchers to directly utilize the findings of the paper to obtain estimates and confidence sets in their own work.\footnote{Available from: \href{https://github.com/obradovicfilip/bounding\_test\_performance}{https://github.com/obradovicfilip/bounding\_test\_performance}} Since the method does not require any changes to the data-collection process of standard studies, it can also be readily applied to estimate test performance based on published data, as demonstrated by the application section of the paper.

+Broader applicability of the approach is discussed in \Cref{sect_broader_applications}.
+It can be used to study features of the joint distribution between a binary outcome and a binary latent variable measured with an imperfect proxy.
+Illustrative examples include variables such as program participation as indicated by a survey response, or race, imputed using the Bayesian Improved Surname Geocoding (BISG) algorithm.
+The method is appealing when validation studies measuring proxy misclassification rates exist.
+The bounds also readily apply whenever one wishes to learn performance of a binary classifier by comparing it to another imperfect classifier or label, rather than the ground truth, which is common in satellite imagery and other remote sensing applications.